DiscipleTools/disciple-tools-theme/README.md

 Disciple.Tools software boosts collaboration, clarity, and accountability for disciple and church multiplication movements.

 ## Description
-As a contact relationship management system it is :
+As a contact relationship management (CRM) system it is :

 - unique – able to track and organize individuals or groups generationally
 - insightful - giving end-to-end dashboards, charts, and maps on contacts, baptisms, groups, churches, and movements